 The obvious things you cannot take in a carry on bag

-Generally what items are not allowed on a plane in hand luggage are pretty obvious.
-At least most are but still passengers try to take them on board through security.
+Generally, the items that are not allowed on a plane in hand luggage are pretty obvious.
+At least most are, but still, passengers try to take them on board through security.

 Guns and ammunition